April 3rd, 2014

 March 3rd, 2014

 There are a lot of solar schools throughout Illinois.
 Some districts have more than one solar school.
-In Vernon Hills, the Hawthorn School District (No. 73) has solar school installations at most of its schools.
+In Vernon Hills, the Hawthorn School District (No. 73) has solar school installations at all of its schools.

 - Hawthorn Middle School